 We are proud of the presentation of our products.
-If at any time you need to freshen up the paint, your local dealer has touchup paint available for purchase.
-You may even change the colour of your heater if you wish.
+If at any time you need to freshen up the paint finish, your local dealer has touch up paint available for purchase.

-If you have any enquiries, please contact the dealer from whom you purchased your heater:
+If you have any enquires, please contact the dealer from whom you purchased your heater: PLEASE COMPLETE:

-PLEASE COMPLETE:

 Dealer Name

 Dealer Address

-Phone:
+Phone